Caffeine and Cognitive performancePrint this page

 However, a 2018 meta-analysis of prospective studies indicated no statistically significant association between coffee consumption and the risk of dementia12.

 A number of large studies have also considered associations between coffee intake and cognitive decline.

-In the longitudinal prospective Three City cohort study of 4,197 healthy women and 2,820 healthy men over 65 years, women consuming more than 3 cups of caffeinated coffee per day for 4 years showed a smaller decline in verbal retrieval and visuo-spatial memory than women consuming one cup of coffee or less per day.
+- The longitudinal prospective Three City cohort study of 4,197 healthy women and 2,820 healthy men over 65 years, suggested that women consuming more than 3 cups of caffeinated coffee per day for 4 years showed a smaller decline in verbal retrieval and visuo-spatial memory than women consuming one cup of coffee or less per day.
 The protective effect of caffeine increased with age, with a maximal effect in women over 80 years.
 No relation was found between caffeine intake and cognitive decline in men14.

-In another study on 4,809 participants aged 65 and older, the relationship between consumption of tea and coffee and changes in cognitive function by gender was examined.
-Cognitive performance was assessed using serial Mini-Mental-State-Examinations (MMSE) up to nine times a year.
-Over the median 7.9 years of follow-up, subjects who did not consume tea or coffee declined mentally every year by 1.30 points (women) and 1.11 points (men) on standard scores.
+- Another study of 4,809 participants aged 65 and older suggested that subjects who did not consume tea or coffee declined mentally every year by 1.30 points (women) and 1.11 points (men) on standard scores.
 In fully adjusted models, tea, coffee or caffeine consumption modestly attenuated the rate of cognitive decline in women, with no consistent effect on men16.